arnarula/RubikCubeRayTracer/README.md

 - raylib library (for graphics)
 - Eigen library (for linear algebra)

-before running the executabla via
+Then, run the executabla via

 ```
 make rebuild